quarkiverse/quarkus-jdiameter/README.md

 - Added Quarkus Extension
 - Updated all the dependencies to latest versions
 - Removed support for SCTP protocol (Not used and deprecated for 5G)
+- Reworked the jdiameter-ha component to use Infinispan as the caching provider

 The project was only started in Jul 2024.
 The enhancement above is done, but I still need to implement a CI/CD pipeline for the project and push the artefacts to a public repository.